-3. Proceedings on reconsideration shall be taken at a meeting of the Parliament.
+3. Proceedings at Reconsideration Stage shall be taken at a meeting of the Parliament.

-4. A Private Bill may be amended on reconsideration of the Private Bill but only for the purpose of resolving the problem which is the subject of the reference for a preliminary ruling or which is the subject of the decision of the Supreme Court referred to in paragraph 2(a) or the order under section 35.
+4. A Private Bill may be amended at Reconsideration Stage but amendments are admissible only if, in addition to the criteria in Rule 9A.12.5, they are for the purpose of resolving the problem which is the subject of the reference for a preliminary ruling or which is the subject of the decision of the Supreme Court referred to in paragraph 2(a) or the order under section 35.
 Unless the Parliament has decided, on a motion of the Parliamentary Bureau, the order in which amendments are to be disposed of, they shall be disposed of in the order in which the provisions to which they relate arise in the Private Bill.
 In the case of a Private Bill referred to in paragraph 2(c) no amendment may be made at Reconsideration Stage.